intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 The ->unlock() callback releases the lock.
 It always succeed, and it, too, may **not** sleep.

+The ->bust() callback is optional.
+It is called by hwspinlock core to bust a specific lock when the remote processor 'id' is not responding, e.g. due to a firmware crash.
+It return 0 on success and a negative error code on failure.
+It can sleep.

 The ->relax() callback is optional.
 It is called by hwspinlock core while spinning on a lock, and can be used by the underlying implementation to force